A parking damage corresponds to when your parked car has been damaged by an unknown person.

 The casco insurance covers damages to your car.
 Therefore, it is usually necessary to take out a casco insurance to cover parking damages.
 With most insurance companies you can include parking damages in your full casco insurance.

 Parking damages usually have no effect on your bonus level.
 However, some insurance companies have their own model of bonus parking damages.
 Depending on the insurance company, a different deductible applies in case of parking damages.
-Therefore, please before deciding on one.
+Therefore, please compare the different offers before deciding on one.

 By the way, we offer the parking damages insurance in partial casco.
 The condition is that your car is younger than 7 years.